phinze/acctest-build-configuration/README.md

 # acctest-build-configuration
-Repository that gets linked to a build configuration in Atlas acceptance tests.
+Repository that gets linked to a build configuration in Atlas acceptance tests...